simonesilvestroni/m2m-website/_posts/2023-04-26-rebuilding-the-website.md

   - 'internet'
   - 'personal'
   - 'web development'
-description: 'I changed the website with a under-the-hood reworking.
+summary: 'I changed the website with a under-the-hood reworking.
 It involved a structure clean-up, CSS polishing, and a refactor of my alt site.'
 syndication: true
 syndicate:
   - name: Mastodon